 Delivery Systems and Fulfillment Centers

 We’ve mentioned curbside pick-up, but let’s double down on our new grocery supply chain.
-Since click-and-collect and contactless delivery options are now the norm, they need to operate as naturally as your in-store counter used to.
+Since click-and-collect and contactless delivery options are now the norms, they need to operate as naturally as your in-store counter used to.

 Simplifying the delivery process is also where the concept of fulfillment spaces comes into play.
 Namely, we’re seeing an emergence in Micro-Fulfillment Centers – automated, hyper-efficient mini-warehouses located in customer hubs.
 These MFCs are expertly reducing the time and distance between high-value orders and their buyers.
-Retailers then need to understand what delivery channel works best for their businesses – whether to partner with a third-party service like Instacart, Uber Eats or Deliveroo or create an autonomous in-store solution.
+Retailers then need to understand what delivery channel works best for their businesses – whether to partner with a third-party service like Instacart, Uber Eats, or Deliveroo or create an autonomous in-store solution.

 Multi-channel Inventory Management